 CORE and others have called for the Act to be extended to cover public procurement.
 In 2018 we published a report with ICAR, ‘Who Made Our Uniforms,’ which found that companies supplying apparel to public sector authorities tend not to publish information about their supply chains and sourcing.

 The Reviewers note that “there was a general agreement among expert advisers and stakeholders consulted that government should lead by example and be covered by section 54.”
 They recommend that Whitehall departments should produce annual statements, and that local authorities, government agencies and other public authorities should report under the Act if their annual budget exceeds £36 million.

 The report proposes the Crown Commercial Service should keep a database of public contractors with compliance and other details on ethical standards accessible for public authorities and that non-compliant companies in scope of section 54 should not be eligible for public contracts.

 Our research also found that a significant proportion of government contracts are given to companies with turnover below the £36 million threshold for reporting under the Act.
 In light of this, we would like to see all entities bidding for public contracts being required to publish a statement, irrespective of turnover.

 In their most far-reaching proposals, the Reviewers suggest amending the Companies Act 2006 to require firms’ annual reports to include a reference to their Modern Slavery Statement and for a named Board Director to be personally accountable for its production.
 They also call for Directors to be liable for disqualification for failure to report on modern slavery risks or to act when instances of slavery are found.

 The Reviewers’ report demonstrates that they have listened carefully to civil society experts.
 While we would like to see the immediate introduction of financial penalties, overall the recommendations offer a significant opportunity to make the legislation more effective.
 The government should implement the recommendations to ensure businesses take the Act seriously.
-The independent review will produce a final report by end of March 2019.
+The independent review will produce a final report in due course.